JosepeDev/AudUnity/README.md

 ## Sound
 Used for storing a data about a sound.
-When a sound is initialized, it takes all the data from the Sound object, and initializes the sound with that data.
+When a sound is initialized by a AudioPlayer (global or local), it takes all the data from the Sound object, and initializes the sound with that data.

 **Only change variables that you know what they're doing.**
 To play the sound, put it inside a [library](#audio-library), and initialize the library inside an [AudioPlayer](#audio-players) and call the Play method.